 Total Class Hours: 34

-** Additional MATH 6999, MATH 6998, MATH 6191, and MATH 5198 beyond the required hours for the degree are chosen here so that that minimum hour requirements per semester to hold a GA appointment are met
+** Additional MATH 6999 or other independent study courses beyond the required hours for the degree are chosen here so that that minimum hour requirements per semester to hold a GA appointment are met